 [Kuuki’s e.
 Menura supurba]

-I would advise you to present the workable structure or mechanism that demonstrates how the piece will work in combination with some partial content.
+We would advise you to present the workable structure or mechanism that demonstrates how the piece will work in combination with some partial content.
 The presentation should demonstrate how the audience may experience the work.

-Physical setup and install
+Physical setup and install for week 11

 If you need equipment such as projectors, screens, monitors, plinths, lights etc., please arrange a loan with Glenn.
 We will have a laptop/projector/screen in the class room for those who need to show their research or screen works.